kabisa/theguild.nl/draft/real-world-phoenix_rendering-markdown.md

 <%= Phoenix.LiveView.Helpers.live_render(@conn, RealWorldPhoenixWeb.Live.Scrambled) %>
 ```

-And here is the LiveView component responsible for rendering the scambled text:
+And here is the LiveView component responsible for rendering the scrambled text:
 ```elixir
 defmodule RealWorldPhoenixWeb.Live.Scrambled do
   use Phoenix.LiveView